Brodeur kept his eye on the puck all night long, making 22 saves in Atlanta on Friday night.

 But after a scoreless opening frame, Pelley's second of the season got New Jersey on the board at 8:59 of the second period.
 The Devils are 9-2-1 this season when scoring first.

-started the play from the left corner, dumping the puck around the Atlanta net.
-Pelley picked it up and put a sharp-angle shot from the right side of the goal line that beat goaltender Johan Hedberg
+Dainius Zubrus started the play from the left corner, dumping the puck around the Atlanta net.
+Pelley picked it up and put a sharp-angle shot from the right side of the goal line that beat goaltender Johan Hedberg to his left.

 The Minneapolis native one-timed a Gionta pass to beat Hedberg with a slapshot from the point.
 Martin had 29 shifts for 22:44 of ice time, including 2:31 on the power play and 3:48 shorthanded.